rh-aiservices-bu/diabetes-app/README.md

-# pytorch-diabetes-app
+# diabetes-app
-intelligent application that uses the pytorch diabetes model
+intelligent application that uses a pytorch diabetes model